wtsimple/wordflow/README.md

 You have probably seen the `bedrock/config` folder.
 The `application.php` file there is a configuration file where you can set constants and do whatever needed to dictate the behavior of your application. `bedrock/config/application.php` is always executed regardless of your `WP_ENV`, but the files in `bedrock/config/environments` are environment-dependent, for instance `development.php` will only be executed when `WP_ENV == 'development'` and so on.
 Hence, you can have your PHP configuration files per each environment there.
 For the sake of security, you should also have different `.env` and `bedrock/.env` files per environment, with different passwords and salts.
 And don't forget to set `WP_ENV` appropriately at `bedrock/.env`.

-## Do it yourself
+## Collaborate

-I'm far from a genius, so if I could do it, you can also create your dockerized high performance WordPress stack, and it might be even better.
-I would recommend to read the [Rocketstack article](https://www.wpintense.com/2018/10/20/installing-the-fastest-wordpress-stack-ubuntu-18-mysql-8/) and also read about [Bedrock](https://roots.io/bedrock/).
-On the other hand, if you just want to make a tweak to Wordflow, I'd be more than happy to listen to you.
-Please, create an issue, pull request or open a discussion at [the github repo](https://github.com/ArmandoRiveroPi/wordflow) or just leave your comment here and I'll get in touch.
+If you just want to make a tweak to Wordflow, I'd be more than happy to listen to you.
+Please, create an issue, pull request or open a discussion.
 This is actually my first open source code that might be used by somebody (it's so coooool)

 ## Still missing